yogeshjain999/representable/README.md

 This will leave out the `title` property in the rendered document.
 Vice-versa, `:writeable` will skip the property when parsing and does not assign it.

-=== Filtering
+### Filtering

-Representable also allows you to skip and include properties using the +:exclude+ and +:include+ options passed directly to the respective method.
+Representable also allows you to skip and include properties using the `:exclude` and `:include` options passed directly to the respective method.

     song.to_json(:include => :title)
     #=> {"title":"Roxanne"}

-=== Conditions
+### Conditions

 You can also define conditions on properties using `:if`, making them being considered only when the block returns a true value.

     module SongRepresenter
       include Representable::JSON

       property :title
       property :track, if: lambda { track > 0 }
     end

-When rendering or parsing, the +track+ property is considered only if track is valid.
+When rendering or parsing, the `track` property is considered only if track is valid.
 Note that the block is executed in instance context, giving you access to instance methods.

-=== Mapping
+### Mapping

-If your property name doesn't match the attribute name in the document, use the +:as+ option.
+If your property name doesn't match the attribute name in the document, use the `:as` option.

     module SongRepresenter
       property :title
-    property :track, as: :track_number end
+      property :track, as: :track_number
+    end

     song.to_json #=> {"title":"Superstars","track_number":1}

-=== False and Nil Values
+### False and Nil Values

 Since representable-1.2 `false` values _are_ considered when parsing and rendering.
 That particularly means properties that used to be unset (i.e. `nil`) after parsing might be `false` now.
 Vice versa, `false` properties that weren't included in the rendered document will be visible now.

-If you want +nil+ values to be included when rendering, use the `:render_nil` option.
+If you want `nil` values to be included when rendering, use the `:render_nil` option.

   property :track, render_nil: true

-== Coercion
+## Coercion

-If you fancy coercion when parsing a document you can use the Coercion module which uses virtus[https://github.com/solnic/virtus] for type conversion.
+If you fancy coercion when parsing a document you can use the Coercion module which uses [virtus](https://github.com/solnic/virtus) for type conversion.

 Include virtus in your Gemfile, first.
 Be sure to include virtus 0.5.0 or greater.

     gem 'virtus', ">= 0.5.0"

 Use the `:type` option to specify the conversion target.
 Note that `:default` still works.